-Learning how to blind bake a pie crust is an essential skill to master for the art of making pie.
+Learning how to Blind Bake a Pie Crust is an essential skill to master for the art of making pie.
 It may seem intimidating, but it's quite simple to do!
-Following these simple directions, you can become an expert in no time!
+This comprehensive guide will take you through all the essential steps, including the required tools and techniques, to confidently par-bake your pie crust.

 There are few skills more important in pie-making than ensuring that the pie crust gets baked properly.
 A properly baked classic pie crust should be flaky, a bit tender and fully baked from the crust on down to the bottom.
-Nobody wants a soggy bottom, that's for sure!
 Many people are intimidated by blind-baking a pie crust, but it's actually quite simple to do if you follow a few easy tips and tricks.

 A pie crust should be fully blind-baked if the filling is of the no-bake variety.
-Meaning you bake the pie crust entirely, and then fill it with something, such as chocolate pudding or vanilla pudding.
+Meaning you bake the pie crust entirely, and then fill it with something, such as for this Pistachio Cream Pie.

-A pie crust might be partially blind-baked first when it is intended to be filled with a pie filling that is baked at a low temperature, such as a quiche.
+A pie crust might be partially blind-baked first when it is intended to be filled with a pie filling that is baked at a low temperature, such as a this Ham and Cheese Quiche.

 I find that there are only a few minutes difference in terms of baking time between these two baking distinctions.
 For a partial blind bake, I generally look to make sure the pie crust isn't at all raw, in that it's fully cooked, but just barely.
 For a full blind bake I look to see that the crust is flaky with a light golden color in the middle of the pie crust.